 Jump to: Full-Time | Clinical Faculty

-Eindra Khin Khin, M.D., is assistant professor of psychiatry and director of medical student education.
+Eindra Khin Khin, MD is an Assistant Professor of Psychiatry and current Program Director of the Residency Training Program.
 Dr. Khin Khin teaches in our Global Mental Health Seminar.
-Dr. Khin Khin is a forensic psychiatrist who directs the GW Human Rights Clinic that teaches GW psychiatry residents and St. Elizabeth’s Hospital forensic psychiatry fellows how to conduct psychiatric evaluations for political asylees from other countries.
+Dr. Khin Khin is a forensic psychiatrist who directs the GW Human Rights Clinic that teaches GW psychiatry residents and St. Elizabeths Hospital forensic psychiatry fellows how to conduct psychiatric evaluations for political asylees from other countries.
 Dr. Khin Khin is also a country expert on Myanmar where she has provided Burmese language psychiatric educational curricula for medical professionals and consultation to the drafting of mental health law.

-Vanessa Torres-Llenza, M.D. is assistant professor of psychiatry and hospitalist on our George Washington Hospital psychosomatic medicine and emergency psychiatry service.
+Vanessa Torres-Llenza, MD is an Assistant Professor of Psychiatry and is a hospitalist for the George Washington University Hospital psychosomatic medicine and emergency psychiatry service.
 Dr. Torres-Llenza teaches the Cultural Formulation Interview in the Global Mental Health Seminar and is co-director for the Community Mental Health Services for Immigrants and Refugees Seminar.
 She is the faculty supervisor for our immigrant and refugee clinic at Northern Virginia Family Services.
-Dr. Torres-Llenza was recipient of a 2013-2015 American Psychiatric Association/Substance Abuse and Mental Health Services Administration (SAMHSA) Minority Research Award with which she conducted a community-based program on mental health awareness in Puerto Rico.
+Dr. Torres-Llenza was recipient of a 2013-2015 American Psychiatric Association/Substance Abuse and Mental Health Services Administration (SAMHSA) Minority Research Award, and conducted a community-based program on mental health awareness in Puerto Rico.

-Michael Morse, M.D., M.P.A., is director of global community mental health in the GW Department of Psychiatry and Behavioral Sciences and executive director for the Palestinian Medical Education Initiative (PMED), a non-governmental organization founded by Dr. Morse while he was a student at Harvard Medical School in 2007.
+Michael Morse, MD, MPA is the Director of Global Community Mental Health in the GW Department of Psychiatry and Behavioral Sciences and executive director for the Palestinian Medical Education Initiative (PMED), a non-governmental organization founded by Dr. Morse while he was a student at Harvard Medical School in 2007.
 PMED has been devoted to building the capacity of Palestinian medical training in West Bank and Gaza Palestine.
-In 2015 PMED secured funding through the German Regional Fund for the Middle East and North Africa (GIZ) for programs to integrate mental health services into primary care settings in Gaza and West Bank Palestine.
-PMED serves a central role in the “Global Mental Health Initiative in the Middle East,” as an academic consortium between our GW Department of Psychiatry and Behavioral Sciences, the family therapy graduate program of the University of San Diego, and the global health program of the University of California-San Diego for training mental health professionals and strengthening mental health services in Middle Eastern countries.
+In 2015, PMED secured funding through the German Regional Fund for the Middle East and North Africa (GIZ) for programs to integrate mental health services into primary care settings in Gaza and West Bank Palestine.
+PMED serves a central role in the “Global Mental Health Initiative in the Middle East” as an academic consortium between our GW Department of Psychiatry and Behavioral Sciences, the Family Therapy graduate program at the University of California, San Diego, and the Global Health Program at the University of California, San Diego for training mental health professionals and strengthening mental health services in Middle Eastern countries.

-Peter Polatin, M.D., M.P.H., clinical associate professor of psychiatry, served as director of the Division of Global Mental Health until his retirement in 2015.
+Peter Polatin, MD, MPH is a Clinical Associate Professor of Psychiatry.
+He served as director of the Division of Global Mental Health until his retirement in 2015.
 Dr. Polatin continues to mentor projects in the Global Mental Health Track.
 Dr. Polatin brought to our department a distinguished career of scholarship and clinical service as health program manager and senior health adviser for the Danish Institute Against Torture, or DIGNITY, in Copenhagen, Denmark.
-With DIGNITY, he worked with partner NGOs to construct, implement, and evaluate psychosocial and medical interventions to assist in the identification, assessment, and treatment of survivors of torture in the developing world—Cambodia, Liberia, Sierra Leonne, Jordan, and currently, Myanmar.
+With DIGNITY, he worked with partner NGOs to construct, implement, and evaluate psychosocial and medical interventions to assist in the identification, assessment, and treatment of survivors of torture in the developing world—Cambodia, Liberia, Sierra Leonne, Jordan, and most recently, Myanmar.
 He also has been a core faculty member of the Harvard Program on Refugee Trauma.

-Lynne Gaby, M.D., clinical associate professor of psychiatry, developed training for psychiatry residents on the care of immigrants, refugees, and political torture-survivors while a full-time faculty member from 2000 to 2006.
+Lynne Gaby, MD is a Clinical Associate Professor of Psychiatry, developed training for psychiatry residents on the care of immigrants, refugees, and political torture-survivors while a full-time faculty member from 2000 to 2006.
 She continues to serve as a faculty supervisor in our immigrant and refugee clinic at Northern Virginia Family Services and supervises residents’ psychiatric evaluations of political asylees in the GW Human Rights Clinic.
-Dr. Gaby has received the Human Rights Community Award from the United Nations Association of the National Capital Area and the Margaret B. and Cyril A. Schulman Distinguished Service Award from the George Washington University School of Medicine and Health Sciences, both for the training of mental health professionals and development of mental health services for survivors of political torture in the Washington metropolitan area.
+Dr. Gaby received the Human Rights Community Award from the United Nations Association of the National Capital Area and the Margaret B. and Cyril A. Schulman Distinguished Service Award from the George Washington University School of Medicine and Health Sciences, both for the training of mental health professionals and for the development of mental health services for survivors of political torture in the Washington metropolitan area.
 She has provided over 200 psychiatric evaluations for political asylees and serves as an expert asylum network consultant for Physicians for Human Rights.

-Eliot Sorel, M.D., clinical professor of psychiatry, has developed through the Washington Psychiatric Society a “Career, Leadership, and Mentoring” Program that has assisted GW psychiatry residents with workshop and symposia presentations at international conferences of the World Psychiatric Association and the World Congress of Social Psychiatry.
-Dr. Sorel is editor of 21st Century Global Mental Health, a major textbook on global mental health and serves as President of the American Psychiatric Association Global Mental Health Caucus.
+Eliot Sorel, MD is a Clinical Professor of Psychiatry.
+Through the Washington Psychiatric Society, he developed “Career, Leadership, and Mentoring,” a training program that has helped GW psychiatry residents with workshop and symposia presentations at international conferences of the World Psychiatric Association and the World Congress of Social Psychiatry.
+Dr. Sorel is editor of 21st Century Global Mental Health, a major textbook on global mental health, and serves as President of the American Psychiatric Association Global Mental Health Caucus.

-Catherine May, M.D., clinical professor of psychiatry, has served on medical and psychiatric teams to Malawi, Haiti, South Africa, post-Katrina Gulf Coast, and refugee camps in Greece, while providing on-site supervision for GW Global Mental Track residents’ projects.
-As a dually-trained Emergency Medicine and Psychiatry specialist, Dr. May is a Washington leader for mental health responses to disasters.
+Catherine May, MD is a Clinical Professor of Psychiatry and has served on medical and psychiatric teams to Malawi, Haiti, South Africa, post-Katrina Gulf Coast, and refugee camps in Greece, while providing on-site supervision for GW Global Mental Track residents’ projects.
+As a dually-trained Emergency Medicine and Psychiatry specialist, Dr. May is a Washington leader in mental health responses to disasters.
 In recognition of her contributions, she has been awarded the Bruno Lima Award for Disaster Psychiatry from the American Psychiatric Association and the Margaret B. & Cyril A. Schulman Distinguished Service Award Distinguished Service Award from the George Washington University School of Medicine and Health Sciences.

-Carlos Sluzki, M.D., clinical professor of psychiatry, mentors residents’ projects in the Global Mental Health Program.
-Dr. Sluzki has been one of our nation’s foremost family therapists.
+Carlos Sluzki, MD is a Clinical Professor of Psychiatry and mentors residents’ projects in the Global Mental Health Program.
 Through his teaching and scholarship, Dr. Sluzki played a major role in the creation and development of systemic family therapy.
 Most recently, Dr. Sluzki was Professor of Global and Community Health and Professor in the School for Conflict Analysis and Resolution at George Mason University.
 He previously served as chair of the Department of Psychiatry at Berkshire Medical Center, a teaching hospital for the University of Massachusetts School of Medicine.
 He has served as editor-in-chief of four psychiatric journals, including Family Process and Journal of Orthopsychiatry.
-He has written or edited 12 books, two films for professional training, and more than 100 scientific journal articles and book chapters.
+He has written or edited tweleve books, two films for professional training, and more than 100 scientific journal articles and book chapters.
 He has been a consultant to the International Criminal Court at the Hague and an adviser to the World Health Organization.
 Dr. Sluzki has served as president, keynote speaker, member of organizing and scientific committees in many professional congresses in psychiatry, mental health, human rights, and family therapy in the U.S., Canada, Latin America, Europe, Africa and Australia.
-Dr. Sluzki is one of our nation’s foremost experts on mental health issues involving both American families and those of immigrants and refugees who have come to this country.
-He pioneered the design of recovery programs for Latin American refugees who had been tortured by their governments.
-He has particular expertise in the reconstitution of social networks after migration.
+Dr. Sluzki is one of our nation’s foremost experts on mental health issues involving both American families and immigrants and refugees who have come to this country.
+He pioneered the design of recovery programs for Latin American refugees who had been tortured by their governments, and has significant expertise in the reconstitution of social networks after migration.